 King University takes the health, safety, security, and welfare of all students seriously.
-With this in mind, all King Students are expected to report any health, safety, security, or welfare emergency, regardless of type/cause, including those involving the misuse or abuse of alcohol or other drugs, to the proper officials.
+With this in mind, all King Students are expected to report any health, safety, security, or welfare emergency, regardless of type/cause, including those involving the misuse or abuse of alcohol or other drugs, to the proper officials of emergency medical attention, then he or she is expected to: (1) report the incident and request assistance from University staff members, emergency medical personnel, or other appropriate officials; and (2) demonstrate cooperation and care by remaining with the impaired student and providing reasonable assistance during and after the incident.
+A student who takes the steps described herein will be referred to as a "Good Samaritan."
+The student in need of emergency medical attention will be referred to as an "impaired student."